 As part of the ongoing benthic faunal surveys, video assessments of the study sites using an ROV have been conducted in parallel with the infaunal sampling4.
 Three minutes of footage was collected at each site and the footage assessed following the methods described by Crawford et al. (2001).
 In Macquarie Harbour the scoring categories have been expanded for dorvilleids to provide greater detail on their distribution and relative abundance (Table 2); the scoring categories for Beggiatoa are shown in Table 3.
-Although there was no infaunal survey conducted in spring 2018, a video assessment of all sites was completed in September 2018.
-The results of this survey have been included to provide further insight into temporal changes in the presence of Beggiatoa and dorvilleids.
+Although there was no infaunal survey conducted in the of spring 2018 and 2019, a video assessment of all sites was completed, and the results are presented to provide further insight into temporal changes in the presence of Beggiatoa and dorvilleids.